-By Hillary Hibbard, Arizona Farm Bureau Intern: One of Arizona agriculture's dairy farm families shares their farm story with pride, joy and humor.
+By Hillary Hibbard, Arizona Farm Bureau Intern: One of Arizona agriculture's dairy farm families shares their farm story with pride,

 Arizona Farm Bureau's Ongoing Series ...